trellisfw/trellisfw-poc/growersync/README.md

 TODO:
 ---
-    - Add logos/names to connection list (hardcode) based on url

-    - Why aren't shared users loaded?
-      - Need to get the meta from certs

-    - Merge audits in UI based on (what are the determining factors again?)
+    DONE - Merge audits in UI based on (what are the determining factors again?)
       - This component will wrap Sam's CertCard
       - Organization, product, operation
         - Product: /scope/products_observed/0/name (merge of alpha order?)